Ali-Haidar-159/amar-dokan-ecommerce/README.md

 ## Website Link

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [AmarDokan](amardokan123.vercel.app).